Arupreza/LangChain-Family/Python_Vector_Indexing/README.md

-# Vector DB Q&A App
+# Vector Indexed DB Q&A App

 A Streamlit-based Retrieval-Augmented Generation (RAG) application that enables querying of pre-built FAISS vector indexes with advanced features including contextual compression and conversational memory.